honojs/website/getting-started/aws-lambda.md

 ## Access RequestContext

-In Hono, you can access the AWS Lambda request context by binding the `LambdaEvent` type and using `c.env.event`
+In Hono, you can access the AWS Lambda request context by binding the `LambdaEvent` type and using `c.env.event.requestContext`.

-from `c.env.event.requestContext`.

 ```ts
 import { Hono } from 'hono'